Website and Database Internship

 - Ad hoc technical and database-focused projects

-- Familiarity with databases (Excel, Access, WebEx, CiviCRM) and Drupal
+- Familiarity with databases (Access, CiviCRM) and Drupal

-- Experience with open source applications a bonus
+- Experience with open source applications is a plus

 - Strong organizing skills